Curaçao: Double Tax Treaties

 Netherlands Tax Treaty

-The Dutch corporation has to withhold 8.3% dividend withholding tax (at the time of writing) from the gross dividend.
-The 8.3% which has been withheld upon the dividend distribution in the Netherlands can be credited against tax in the Netherlands Antilles.
+Corporations based in Aruba and St. Maarten must withhold 8.3% dividend withholding tax (at the time of writing) from the gross dividend.
+The 8.3% which has been withheld on dividend distribution in these countries can be credited against tax in Curaçao.

-Dividends and capital gains derived from shareholdings in a Netherlands corporation are fully exempted from profit tax in the Netherlands Antilles provided that the shareholding amounts to at least 25% and that the dividend is subject to the Netherlands Antilles tax of at least 8.3% on the gross amount of dividends received.
+Dividends and capital gains derived from shareholdings in an Aruba or St. Maarten corporation are fully exempted from profit tax in Curaçao, provided the shareholding amounts to at least 25% and that the dividend is subject to Curaçao tax of at least 8.3% on the gross amount of dividends received.